Druidry (modern): Development of religious structure

-Pagan Druidry in Europe
+In Britain

 The most important figure for the rise of Neopagan Druidry in Britain was Ross Nichols.
 A member of The Druid Order, in 1964 he split off to found the Order of Bards, Ovates and Druids (OBOD).
 In 1988 Philip Carr-Gomm was asked to lead the Order.

 Nichols drew upon ideas from the Earth mysteries movement, incorporating many of its ideas about Glastonbury into his interpretation of Druidry.

 Between 1985 and 1988, the Druid Tim Sebastion campaigned for religious access to Stonehenge, forming the Secular Order of Druids (SOD) around him.
 In the late 1980s, SOD's campaign was joined by another group focused on Stonehenge access, led by a Druid calling himself King Arthur Pendragon; by 1993, his group had formalised as the Loyal Arthurian Warband.
 In 1988, a Druid order was also established in Glastonbury, Somerset, under the leadership of Rollo Maughfling.

 In the late 1970s, the former Alexandrian Wiccan high priest Philip Shallcrass established the British Druid Order (BDO) to create a more explicitly Pagan form of Druidry.
 Fellow Druid Emma Restall Orr became co-leader of the group in the mid-1990s.
 Feeling the system of Orders too limiting, in 2002 Orr created The Druid Network, which was officially launched in 2003.

 The early 1990s were—according to the historian Ronald Hutton—"boom years" for British Druidry.
 In 1989, the Council of British Druid Orders was established to co-ordinate the activities of different Druid groups at the national level.
 Further reflecting this spirit of unity, in 1992 a rite took place on London's Primrose Hill in which various Druid orders participated.
 That year, two new Druidic magazines began publication Shallcrass' Druid's Voice and Steve Wilson's Aisling.
 However, arguments between different groups persisted and in 1996, the AOD, OBOD, and BDO withdrew from the Council of British Druid Orders.
 In the late 1990s, English Heritage relented to pressure and agreed to allow Druidic and greater public access to Stonehenge.
 During the 1990s, Pagan Druidic groups were also established in Italy, with British Druids like Carr-Gomm visiting the country to give talks to the Pagan community.